CostaLab/scMEGA/README.md

 ### scMEGA: Single-cell Multiomic Enhancer-based Gene regulAtory network inference

-scMEGA is a R package designed to infer gene regulatory network by using single cell multi-omics data.

 You can install scMEGA via below commands:
 ```R
 # Install devtools
 if (!requireNamespace("devtools", quietly = TRUE))